Ruddles Mills School

-In 1940, the school was reduced to eight grades, with students in ninth through twelfth grades being sent to Millersburg.1 In 1969, grades seven and eight were sent to the new Bourbon County Junior High School in Paris.1 Finally, in 1988, the sixth grade class was sent to Bourbon County Middle School.1
+Ruddles Mill was reduced to eight grades in 1940, with students in the ninth through twelfth grades sent to Millersburg, and grades seven and eight were sent to the new Bourbon County Junior High School in Paris in 1969.
+1 The sixth-grade class was sent to Bourbon County Middle School in 1988.
+With only five grades remaining at Ruddles Mill, the school was closed on May 27, 1989.
+1 5

 We have come today to close the door.